 Instantiation Strategies inform Bixby's execution about where to get missing values that are required in order to fulfill a user request.
-During execution, an action input may require one or more values that the user request or executing context has not specified.
+During execution, an action input can require one or more values that the user request or executing context has not specified.
 Each matching

 instantiation-strategy is evaluated and can provide one or more values to planning.
 If after all strategies have been evaluated, more than one instantiated option exists, it is passed to Selection Learning for the system to decide which one, if any, should be automatically selected for the user.
 For more information, see Default Values and the Selection Learning sample capsule.

 There is no learning for Instantiation Strategies.
 If they match, are valid, and provide results, they are passed on to execution, where they are merged and used in other Bixby learning subsystems for processing.